 But it does mean that your photographer will need to arrive a little bit earlier in the day to capture those moments.
 Remember, the bride must be hidden away at least 30-60 minutes before the ceremony, so guests don’t see you when they arrive.
 And they always arrive early.
 I don’t know why they do, it’s a thing.
 But when planning your timeline, you want to have all those group photos done long before the start of the ceremony, because we almost always do them in natural light or where the ceremony space is located.

 Side note: if you are getting married in the late fall or winter, when the sunsets much earlier in the day, it’s definitely worth considering doing a First Look so that you can capture all of those pictures before the sun sets.
 Daytime pictures look VERY different than pictures taken at night and you’ll need to decide what style you want your wedding photos to be.
-But, if your ceremony is later in the day, and especially if you like that light and airy style, like ours, you must get those important family, wedding party, and couple’s pictures done before the ceremony.
-Remember those group pictures can take about an hour, and that means you’ll need AT LEAST a full hour of daylight after your ceremony if you aren’t doing a First Look.
+Our style is light and airy and it means shooting in natural light.
+But, if your ceremony is later in the day you must get those important family, wedding party, and couple’s pictures done before the ceremony.
+Remember those group pictures can take about an hour, and that means you’ll need AT LEAST a full hour of daylight AFTER YOUR CEREMONY ENDS if you aren’t doing a First Look.
 For more info on winter weddings check out this post.